SmartMemory

 await client.memories.rollback('item123', { toTime: '2024-09-15T12:00:00Z' });

-A rollback writes a new version with the chosen prior content — it does not delete the intervening versions, so the audit trail stays intact.
+A rollback writes a new version with the chosen prior content.
+It does not delete the intervening versions, so the audit trail stays intact.

 Use cases